paucco/Final_Project/README.md

 - Matplotlib
 - Seaborn.

 Techniques such as graphical visualizations and hypothesis testing will be employed.
-In the second phase, machine learning algorithms will be implemented:
+In the second phase, different data science techniques will be applied:

 - ML techniques such as data splitting (Train-Test), hyperparameter tuning (Grid Search CV), or comparisons (Cross-Validation).
 - Different machine learning models (Linear Regression, K-Neighbors Regressor, Random Forest Regressor, among others).
 - Analysis metrics to assess model effectiveness: R2 and MSE.

-In the final phase, code will be developed using the Streamlit library to create a web page with the chosen model for prediction.
+In the final phase, code will be developed using the Streamlit library to construct a web page showcasing the chosen prediction model.